AutodeskGames/stingray-docs/source/stingray_help/get_involved.md

 Hopefully, you've already learned a lot by following along with the [Stingray tutorials on the AREA](http://area.autodesk.com/learning/stingray) -- our hub for the creative 3D community.
 (If not, then kick back with some videos, or follow along using the sample content and project downloads.
 Check back often, because we're posting new tutorials all the time on new and different use cases.)

 Before long, you'll be a Stingray pro -- looking to share your expertise and the cool stuff you're doing back to the community.
-Don't be shy, create your own tutorials on our site and get everyone's eyes on them!
+Create your own tutorials and share what you know with everyone!

 Log in to the AREA using your Autodesk ID, head to the **LEARNING** hub, and look for the big blue **Submit your Tutorial** button on the top right: